tomhendra/courses/11-master-the-coding-interview/README.md

 ### Hero Stories

 - An interviewer wants to answer 3 questions:

   - Can you do the job? (technical)
   - Can I work with you? (behavioural)
   - Are you going to improve? (behavioural)

-- Before you enter interviews you need to have 2 - 4 stories prepared (4 heroes).
+- Before you enter interviews you need to have 2 - 4 stories prepared.
 - All behavioural questions in interview can be related back to these stories.
-- Stories should demonstrate the following qualities:
+- Stories should demonstrate the following qualities (the four heroes):

   1. Challenge - going through something challenging and how you overcame it.
   2. Technical - a difficult project fom your portfolio.
 You know a lot about it.
   3. Success - if you built something, what did you do.
 Past promotions.